btzy/autotimetable/README.md

 `--quiet` - Don't grumble about modules with lessons that cannot be interpreted (see below for what this means).
 These modules will be ignored regardless of the presence of this option.
 Autotimetable will still emit a warning if a module specified by `--required` is missing (or has been ignored as it was uninterpretable).

+`--empty-slot=<unsigned int>` - Set the penalty for every empty timetable slot that is in-between lesson slots (user needs to wait between lessons).

+`--travel=<unsigned int>` - Set the penalty for every day that has at least one lesson (user needs to travel to school).

+Adjusting the relative values of the penalty settings allows Autotimetable to generate the ideal timetable for you :)

 ## What it can do

+* Attempt to minimise time spent in school
 * Attempt to leave full days free where possible
-* Attempt to minimise time spent in school
 * Interpret lessons that are held on odd/even weeks only

 ## What it cannot do (yet)